junaid1460/v8-perf/language-features.md

 - language boundaries C++/JS were crossed both ways which is expensive (esp.  calling back from C++ into JS)
 - two temporary arrays were created on every invocation of a bound function
-- dut to crankshaft limitations this couldn't be fixed easily there
+- due to crankshaft limitations this couldn't be fixed easily there

 ### What Changed?